cxr00/cxr/cxr/sociomathematics/readme/clq.md

 Below is a summary of known properties of socioarithmetic.
 It consists of four related but *nonmutual* operations, ie these operations are compatible but not through canonical notions such as inverse, distributivity, or even bijection (not even when limiting the set to involutions!).

+# Limitations

+The primary limitation of socioarithmetic is that **it cannot change the role of an input, only its function**.
+This means you must introduce new roles via inclusion, and then sculpt them via other operations.

+While a team with all roles in place is ideal, it is not always logistically optimal.
+The purpose of socioarithmetic is not merely to negotiate roles into place, but to theorise working from a clear disadvantage in order to evaluate prospects.

 ## Sociomathematical strings and normal form <a name="normal"></a>

 A sociomathematical string (henceforth "string") represents an injective map from the set {0,1,2,3,4,5,6,7,8,9} to itself.
 All strings are **bimodal** in that they have both *permutative* and *descriptive* forms.